 SPC-069/SPX-001 – Respiratory Infection treatment candidate

-SpectrumX has prepared its novel drug candidate SPX-001 for Phase Ib clinical trials.
-SPX-001 is an inhaled treatment.
-The drug candidate is taken via a nebuliser which delivers the unique chemistry designed specifically for the respiratory system.
+SpectrumX is progressing the first novel drug candidate in its pipeline.
+SPX-001 is currently in the clinical trial approval process for a Phase Ib clinical trial.
+SPX-001 is an inhaled treatment, with the drug candidate taken via a nebuliser which delivers the unique chemistry designed specifically for the respiratory system.
 This allows for a direct mode of action against viral particles both in the sinuses and lungs.

 Initial trials will focus on the treatment on influenza which globally is responsible for 518,000 deaths per year.